mhfowler/canalswans-gatsby/content/blog/the-war-on-pathogens/the-war-on-pathogens2.md

 but reporting based on cases continues to center fear.

-Fear-based reporting is perhaps best exemplified by the trend of reporting the number of Corona deaths in terms of multiples of 9/11, an event which was itself perhaps the most politicized and utilized-to-incite-fear event in recent history, hardly a sane reference point.
+Fear-based reporting is perhaps best exemplified by the trend of reporting the number of Corona deaths in terms of multiples of 9/11, an event which was itself perhaps the most politicized and utilized-to-incite-fear event in recent history, and hardly a sane reference point.

 <br/><br/>
 <b class="section-header">Security Theatre</b>